 N is for Nomos Glashütte

-In the world of watchmaking, Nomos Glashὒtte are positively baby-faced and just learning to walk; created in 1990, Nomos have become world famous for their traditionally styled watches, and have won over 150 prestigious design awards and have gone on to win the Grand Prix d’Horlogerie de Genève (GPHG), the Oscars of the watchmaking world.
+In the world of watchmaking, Nomos Glashὒtte is positively baby-faced and just learning to walk; created in 1990, Nomos has become world-famous for their traditionally styled watches, and have won over 150 prestigious design awards and have gone on to win the Grand Prix d’Horlogerie de Genève (GPHG), the Oscars of the watchmaking world.

 O is for Omega

 It’s hard to mention Omega and not just reel off some achievements, that’s because they have some seriously impressive firsts and achievements: chosen as the official timekeepers for the British Royal Flying Corps in 1917, same for the American army in 1918, chosen by NASA in 1969 for the moon landing, and official timekeeper for the Olympic games since 1932.

 Further proof of their coolness?
 Omega watches have graced the wrists of the rich, famous and powerful – Buzz Aldrin, John F. Kennedy, Prince William and of course, the King (of Rock & Roll) – Elvis Presley.

 All mechanical watches have a ‘Power Reserve’ – essentially, all it relates to is how long the watch would take to wind down and stop if left un-attended; most watches aim for a power reserve of between 40-50 hours, but the Hublot MP-05 LaFerrari has a power reserve of 1,200 hours.